Registered and prepared for Orientation? Great. Now it's time to plan for your Orientation day.

 Please park in the Mississippi Street Parking Garage north of the Kansas Union.
 We will provide a free exit pass to pay for your parking at checkout.
 Visit Parking and Transit for more information.

 The University of Kansas has negotiated special rates at some Lawrence hotels for students and parents/guests attending an Orientation program.
-Check back soon for a complete list of participating hotels.
+Contact the hotel directly for date availability and their special Orientation rate.
+You must mention "KU Orientation" when booking your room to receive the discount.

 In addition to your one-on-one appointment with your KU advisor, you’ll also meet Orientation assistants and staff.